sosy-lab/cpachecker/doc/tutorials/fault-localization/FaultLocalization.md

     return ImmutableList.copyOf(faults);
   }
 ```

 Now, we want to rank our faults.
 The simplest of all rankers can be implemented as seen above.
+We
-We just use the iterator of the underlying Collection to create a list.
+just use the iterator of the underlying Collection to create a list.
+Our framework provides a
-Our framework provides a variety of `FaultScoring` techniques that
+variety of `FaultScoring` techniques that sort faults with the help of heuristics (set size,
-sort faults according to more reliable heuristics.
+distance to error location...).

 ```java
   private void visualize(CounterexampleInfo parent, List<Fault> faults) {